 Research Independent Study can be used as the basis for Graduation with Distinction.

-- The first step is to download the Request for Independent Study/Independent Study Permission Form.
+- The first step is to download the Math Independent Study form.
 Please complete this form noting the following modifications which are specific to the math department:

 - The Description of Proposed Study (Item 1 on the bottom of the permission form) should be typed out on a separate sheet (or sheets) of paper according to the guide below.

 - The Nature of Final Product statement (Item 2) and the Grade to be based on statement (Item 4), should include a verbatim copy of the corresponding portions of this webpage below.

 - Work together with your mentor to write the proposal.
 The length of your Description of Proposed Study will depend on the particulars, but should be ideally between 1-3 pages.

 - In preparing your independent study proposal a good model to follow is a complete course syllabus.
 While your study proposal doesn’t need to be as full as an actual syllabus, it should be more substantial than a bulletin-style course description.